brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Lack of team metrics improvement

 ::: notes
-- So I said, monitor red flags.
+- I also wrote monitor red flags on the previous slide.
 What could those be?
 - Teams start disabling a certain feature, why?
 Is it not working/helping?
 - Teams have no improvement on metrics, are they not using the tooling?
 - Is this mutiny, rebells?
 Probably not.